 A quick example is that you copy a command from a website and paste it on the console.
 It turns out the command was changed, and this damages your data.
-Is it something wrong with the way you copy paste?
+Is there something wrong with the way you copy-paste?
 Or is it something malicious?
 This article talks about what is Pastejacking – the art of changing what you copy from web pages.

 What is Pastejacking

 They can also track mouse movements.
-If you do not use the keyboard but instead, use the context menu to copy, then too they can trigger commands to replace your clipboard contents.
+If you do not use the keyboard but instead, use the context menu to copy, they can also trigger commands to replace your clipboard contents.

-In short, Pastejacking is a method that malicious websites employ to take control of your computers’ clipboard and change its content to something harmful without your knowledge.
+In short, Pastejacking is a method malicious websites employ to take control of your computer’s clipboard and change its content to something harmful without your knowledge.

 Why is Pastejacking harmful

-Suppose you are copy pasting from a website to Microsoft Word.
-When you press CTRL+C or CTRL+V, the website places few commands on your clipboard that can create and execute harmful macros.
+Suppose you are copy-pasting from a website to Microsoft Word.
+When you press CTRL+C or CTRL+V, the website places a few commands on your clipboard that can create and execute harmful macros.

-Worse is when you are pasting content directly to a console like PowerShell or Command Prompt window.
+The worst is when you paste content directly to a console like PowerShell or Command Prompt window.
 Mac users have some security if they are using iTerm.
 It is an emulation that allows Mac users to replace the default console.
 When using iTerm, it asks the users if they really wish to paste something containing “newline” character.
-Users can then select “Yes” or “No” depending on what they are doing.
+Users can then select “Yes” or “No” depending on their actions.

 The Newline character is actually half the Enter key.
-The Enter key is depicted, generally by an arrow that seems to be originating fro an upper line to lower line and then to left.
-The Enter key is a combination of Newline (change to next line) and Return (read “carriage return to leftmost position x,0” as in typewriters) character.
+The Enter key is depicted, generally by an arrow that seems to be originating from an upper line to a lower line and then to the left.
+The Enter key is a combination of Newline (change to next line) and Return (read “carriage return to leftmost position x,0” as in typewriters) characters.
 When you press the Enter key, any command on that console line is executed.
 It is dependent upon the console to ask for confirmation.

-The Windows command prompt does not ask for confirmation in case of most commands.
-It asks confirmation only in case you use a DEL or FORMAT command.
-For commands like RENAME etc., it will not ask for confirmation.
-I haven’t used Powershell much so I don’t know how the commands are accepted there.
+The Windows command prompt does not ask for confirmation in the case of most commands.
+It asks for confirmation only in case you use a DEL or FORMAT command.
+For commands like RENAME, etc., it will not ask for confirmation.
+I haven’t used Powershell much, so I don’t know how the commands are accepted there.